sendinblue/APIv3-nodejs-library/docs/TransactionalSMSApi.md

   'startDate': "startDate_example", // String | Mandatory if endDate is used.
 Starting date (YYYY-MM-DD) of the report 'endDate': "endDate_example", // String | Mandatory if startDate is used.
 Ending date (YYYY-MM-DD) of the report 'days': 56, // Number | Number of days in the past including today (positive integer).
 Not compatible with 'startDate' and 'endDate'
-  'tag': "tag_example" // String | Filter on a tag
+  'tag': "tag_example", // String | Filter on a tag
-};
+  'sort': "desc" // String | Sort the results in the ascending/descending order of record creation };
 apiInstance.getTransacSmsReport(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);